Unikernel Linux (UKL): Conclusion

-These kernel-centric optimizations are just the start.
-From an application perspective, we believe that UKL will provide a natural path for improving performance and reducing the complexity of complex concurrent workloads.
-Concurrent operations on shared resources must be regulated.
-Often the burden falls onto the user code.
-From the user-level, it is hard to determine whether synchronization is needed, and the controlling operations and controlled entities usually live in the kernel.
-If the user code moves into the kernel and has the same privileges, some operations might become faster or possible in the first place.
-For instance, in a garbage collector, it might be necessary to prevent or at least detect whether concurrent accesses happen.
-With easy and fast access to the memory infrastructure (e.g., page tables) and the scheduler, many situations in which explicit, slow synchronization is needed might get away with detecting and cleaning up violations of the assumptions.
+We have only begun performance-optimizing UKL.
+A whole series of optimizations have become apparent beyond the current efforts, e.g., zero-copy interfaces, and cross layer link-time optimization.
+From an application perspective, we believe that UKL will provide a natural path for improving performance and reducing the complexity of concurrent workloads.
+When user code moves into the kernel and runs at privilege, some operations might become faster, or possible in the first place, e.g., in a garbage collector, it might be necessary to detect, or prevent concurrent accesses.
+With easy and fast access to the memory infrastructure (e.g., page tables) and the scheduler, many situations in which explicit, slow synchronization is needed may be eliminated.

-If the Linux community accepts UKL, we believe it will not only impact Linux but may become a very important platform for future research.
-While the benefits to researchers of broad applications on HCL support are obvious.
-Perhaps less obvious, as unikernel researchers, is the ability to use tools like \texttt{ktest} to deploy and manage experiments, \texttt{BPF} and \texttt{perf} to be able to understand performance, have been incredibly valuable.
+If the Linux community accepts UKL, we believe it will not only impact industrial deployment, but will become a useful platform for future research.
+While the benefits of broad application and hardware support may be obvious, a key contribution may be enabling the reuse of existing testing and performance tools to study the inner workings of unikernels.